Trusted WordPress tutorials, when you need them most.

 Next, you’ll see a list of issues, bug reports, and other threads.

-First, you can search the issue tab and make sure that your feature request hasn’t already been posted.
-From here, you can click the ‘New issue’ button in the top corner.
+From here, you can search the issue tab and ensure your feature request hasn’t already been posted.
+Then, you can click the ‘New issue’ button in the top corner.

 Create a new issue